eggsacc/Obsidian-sync/MCUs/Arduino/Embeded/Low level blink sketch.md

 ## 3) Replacing macros

-The DDRB, PORTB etc. used in our code are still not "low level" enough; if we hover our cursor over `DDRB` or` PORTB`, we see that is is actually a macro defined in the Arduino core library:
+The DDRB, PORTB etc. used in our code are still not "low level" enough; if we hover our cursor over `DDRB` or `PORTB`, we see that is is actually a macro defined in the Arduino core library:

 ![[Pasted image 20240928154446.png|center]]

 We can avoid using these macros by using pointers instead.
-Pointers allow us to directly manipulate the bits stored in a memory address; more about it explained here.
+Pointers allow us to directly manipulate the bits stored in a memory address.

 We know from the ATmega328p datasheet that the memory address of the `DDRB` register is `0x24`, and the `PORTB` register is located at `0x25`.